Meralco November rates up

 THE Manila Electric Co.
 (Meralco) announced on Thursday an increase of P0.3436 per kilowatt hour (kWh) in its electricity rates, which will reflect in the November billing statement.

-Meralco said in a statement this would bring the overall rate to P9.6272 per kWh from P9.2836 per kWh in October.
+Meralco said in a statement this will bring the overall rate to P9.6272 per kWh from P9.2836 per kWh in October.

 It attributed the latest rate adjustment to a P0.1925 per kWh increase in the generation charge.